 As lovely as homemade food gifts are, it's important to think carefully before making a treat for a loved one.
-Before delivering a batch of biscotti or fudge to your neighbors, make sure to be cognizant of allergies.
+Be make sure to be cognizant of allergies and intolerances when planning what to make.
 If you're unsure if your family and friends have specific dietary sensitivities, tie a small tag on the outside of the package noting if the treat contains dairy, nuts, or gluten.

 Homemade Liqueurs